Senate Plan Now Makes Individual Tax Cuts Temporary, Keeps Corporate Cuts Permanent

 The Senate tax overhaul plan underwent some big changes overnight.

-Senate Finance Committee Chairman Orrin Hatch, R-Utah, proposed a package of sweeping changes, including growing the child tax credit, reducing the tax rates for some income brackets, and reducing the tax penalty for not having health insurance to zero — effectively eliminating the Affordable Care Act's individual mandate.
+Senate Finance Committee Chairman Orrin Hatch, R-Utah, proposed a package of sweeping changes, including expanding the child tax credit, reducing the tax rates for some income brackets, and reducing the tax penalty for not having health insurance to zero — effectively eliminating the Affordable Care Act's individual mandate.

 Also among the proposals: making nearly all of the tax changes for individuals temporary, while keeping major corporate changes permanent.

-The cuts in individual tax rates, the bump in the standard deduction, and the larger child tax credit, among other things — all these would end at the end of 2026.
-However, many changes on the corporate side, which are centered around a rate cut from 35 to 20 percent, would remain permanent, as would the proposed elimination of the individual mandate penalty.
+The cuts in individual tax rates, the bump in the standard deduction and the larger child tax credit, among other things — all these would end at the end of 2026.
+However, many changes on the corporate side, which are centered on a rate cut from 35 to 20 percent, would remain permanent, as would the proposed elimination of the individual mandate penalty.

-These kinds of timing changes would help the tax plan to hit targets required by Senate rules for its passage.
-The Senate already passed a budget stipulating that they cannot add to the debt by more than $1.5 trillion over a decade, but a regulation known as the Byrd rule also says the legislation can't raise deficits past that ten-year window.
+These kinds of timing changes would help the tax plan hit targets required by Senate rules for its passage.
+The Senate already passed a budget stipulating that they cannot add to the debt by more than $1.5 trillion over a decade, but a regulation known as the Byrd rule also says the legislation can't raise deficits past that 10-year window.

 And the amendments seem to have helped.
 After increasing deficits from 2018 through 2026, the bill would in fact modestly subtract from the deficit in 2027, as the right-leaning Tax Foundation's Scott Greenberg noted.